hrishim/llvl_prog1_book/src/c_syntax.md

 ## Summary

 We covered a lot of C programming language syntax in this section.
-While we have not covered all of the language this should be sufficient for the reader to tackle the programming exercises in the next section.
+While we have not covered all of the syntax, this should be sufficient for the reader to tackle the programming exercises in the next section.
 We will cover additional bits of the language as and when we need to use them.